samrosenbaum/options-trader/README.md

 serverless-only platforms) are not currently supported because several API routes rely on Python libraries such as `yfinance` and `pandas`.

+If you still want to deploy on a serverless host (Render static sites, Railway static, Vercel, AWS Lambda, etc.), set the environment variable `DISABLE_PYTHON_SCANNER=1`.
+When this flag is present, the application skips the Python scanners and immediately serves the bundled fallback dataset.
+This avoids HTTP 502/timeout errors at the cost of losing real-time market scanning.

 ## Disclaimer

 This dashboard is for educational and informational purposes only.
 It is not financial advice.
 Always do your own research and consult with a licensed financial advisor before making investment decisions.